 The Flaw in Streamlining a “Perfect Body”

 Let’s think back to yesterday.
 It’s 11pm and you’re lying in bed doing a quick scroll through Instagram.
 You’re catching up on friends’ posts, laughing at some memes and Tiktoks, and of course keeping up with your favorite influencers.
-A bikini picture pops into your feed boasting a flat, toned stomach and an hourglass figure and then a selfie, boasting clear, pimple-less skin.
+A bikini picture pops into your feed flaunting a flat, toned stomach and an hourglass figure and then a selfie, boasting clear, pimple-less skin.
 You feel a bit of envy.

 It’s not so much as eliminating triggers for body negativity, but rather putting everything in perspective.
 Understand that what is portrayed in the media isn’t realistic, so you can’t compare yourself to it.
-This is how you can help yourself overcome your insecurities and just love your body for what it is—real and human.
+Never be afraid to talk to your loved ones if you need it and love your body for what it is—real and human.